emptymalei/deep-learning/dl/time-series-deep-learning/timeseries.transformer.md

 ### Model

 We built a naive transformer that only has an encoder.
-The input is passed to a linear layer to convert the tensor to the shape accepted by the positional encoder and the encoder.
-The tensor is then passed to the positional encoder and the encoder.
+The input is passed to a linear layer to convert the tensor to the shape accepted by the encoder.
+The tensor is then passed to the encoder.
 The output of the encoder is passed to another linear layer to convert the tensor to the shape of the output.

 ```mermaid
 flowchart TD